gianniosgeorgios/Robotics-II-Intelligent-Robotic-Systems/Project 1/README.md

 ## Simulation

-As I said before the analysis about controlles has been included to `controller.py` file.
+As I said before the analysis about controller has been included in `controller.py` file.

 Starting Gazebo simulation we notice that the end efector performs a straight movement (constant values y-z coordinates and "smooth" periodic movement of x-cordinate (described by cosine function)):